• This field is for validation purposes and should be left unchanged.

 In Scandinavia the best places to see them is in a band approximately between 66°N to 69°N. Sure they could appear in other places, but this sweet spot just above the Arctic Circle is where they’re most likely to put on a show.
 The Northern Lights also shine bright in Iceland which is another popular spot for aurora chasers.

-The Aurora Borealis (Northern Lights) and Aurora Australis (Southern Lights) are both created by particles from the sun entering Earth’s magnetic shield and being pulled towards the magnetic north and south poles.
+The Aurora Borealis (northern lights) and Aurora Australis (southern lights) are both created by particles from the sun entering Earth’s magnetic shield and being pulled towards the magnetic north and south poles.

 Scientists have found that most of the time the northern and southern auroras are mirror like images of each other with the same colours and shapes.
 How beautiful is that?